 In business and in life it’s more than okay to simply say ‘No’.
 In fact, it’s a very important skill to develop.
 You’re the one who knows where you’re most effective.
 Those who schedule the meetings are typically making the assumption.
 If you feel like you won’t add anything to the meeting don’t take it.

 6. Use a Scheduling Tool

-Platforms like calendar allow you to fully automate your scheduling.
+Platforms like Calendar allow you to fully automate your scheduling.
 Calendar allows you to set available times for others to reserve.
-Additionally it will automate any reschedules and give you valuable insights on how you’re spending time.
-Regardless the size of your operation, these tools are always the smart choice.
+Additionally, it will automate any reschedules and give you valuable insights on how you’re spending time.
+Regardless of the size of your operation, these tools are always the smart choice.